AliceO2Group/simulation/docs/o2dpgworkflow/README.md

 ```
 meaning that at least the beam energies and the generator must be specified.

 If you use `pythia8` as your generator **and you do not** pass a process with `-proc <process>`, the simulation will fail due to a missing configuration (see also [here](../generators/generatorso2.md#pythia8)).
-Hence, also here one eneds to pass a valid configuration, but this time like so
+Hence, also here one needs to pass a valid configuration, but this time like so
 ```bash
 ${O2DPG_ROOT}/MC/bin/o2dpg_sim_workflow.py -gen pythia8 -eCM <emc energy  [GeV]> -confKey "GeneratorPythia8.config=<path/to/config>"
 ```

 Simulations run from a workflow are done in units of timeframes and the number of timeframes to be simulated is set with `-tf <nTFs>`.
-The number of events generated per timframe is given by `-ns <nEvents>` (optional, since it has a default value set).
+The number of events generated per timeframe is given by `-ns <nEvents>` (optional, since it has a default value set).

 By default, the workflow description is written to `workflow.json`.